 New York will always keep you guessing.
 It makes you alert of your surroundings and people watching is perfect in this city that never sleeps.
 Every individual has a story in New York.
 Some tell it by words, others tell it by actions.

-John S/Pistil/Cherry Shine.
+The settings on the Hipstamatic camera for this photography series were John S/Pistil/Cherry Shine.
 Some minor editing was done in Photoshop CS4.